Revou-FSSE-Jun25/milestone-1-Cel44/README.md

 - Used "hero page" as the first thing to welcome people
 - Used "div" so that CSS can style different elements
 - Used "button" for a clickable button to navigate immediately to the form
+- Used fieldset, label, input, and textarea to make the form

  ### CSS
- - Used styling that is responsive to mobile and tab sized devices
+ - Used styling sizes that is responsive not only to monitors but also to mobile and tab sized devices
- - Used flex to style for neater website
+ - Used flex to style for neater layout
+ - used " ::after" to make colored underline-accent
  - Used media query to differentiate the style used between mobile and tab sized devices
+ - used ":hover" and ":active" to make responsive links

  &nbsp;